 The device lives up to its promise and is truly a tough nut to crack.

-The OS has also been given a treatment for ruggedness as it always prompts users to close the and covers to maintain water proofing.
-The Sim slots and slots are also protected by water tight sealed covers to make sure that all the water stays outside the device only.
+The OS has also been given a treatment for ruggedness as it always prompts users to close the USB and Audio Jack covers to maintain water proofing.
+The Sim slots and Memory card slots are also protected by water tight sealed covers to make sure that all the water stays outside the device only.
 The device can stay submerged up to ten minutes for a depth of 1 meter and remain unaffected.

 ###PAGE###